comc7504/WheelTurnEscapeAnalysis/README.md

    b) Run script, I usually comment out the functions for wheel_psth_mvb and FP_sig_spots_mvb for speed.

    c) The 100 trials data should now be saved in a new folder: CombinedData > "experiment" > "group".
-To further analyze, load up this .m file and adjust trial window with the variables Tstart and Tfinish (start trial and end trial).
+To further analyze, load up this .m file and adjust trial window with the variables Tstart and Tfinish (start trial and end trial) an re-run FP_psth_mvb in command window.

 7. Key Data saved in workspace matrix "ANALYSIS_FINAL":